 The park map has 4 different suggested trail routes (although there are more than just these options).
 I would like to show you one option that is fairly quick and easy (for a regular hiker), but enough to satisfy your hiking urge.
 Plus it has wonderful ocean views for half of the route!

-Ready to do some Crystal Cove State Park hiking?
+Ready to hike the beautiful Crystal Cove State Park?

 Start on Moro Canyon

 I found that the park does not clearly mark where the beginning of this trail is from the parking lot.
 I parked in the day-use area and started walking away from the ocean and eventually found the entrance to this trail, which starts with a bridge.

 You will continue on this trail for about 1 mile, and once you reach East Cut Across turn right.

 This might be the hardest part of the route, but still nothing too difficult for a hiker.
 If this is your first time hiking or you are not in shape you might need to take a break along this trail since you will start climbing.

 You will eventually reach a division on the trail for Moro Ridge.
 You can go left or right since both trails will meet again.
 Feel free to take a right since you will need to take a right again anyways once you reach Moro Ridge.

 You will continue climbing a little bit, but soon you will reach the peak and get a gorgeous panoramic view of the ocean!
 It was so clear on this day that I was actually able to see all the way to the Huntington Beach Pier!